pretix/pretix-docs/docs/guides/meta/formatting.md

  - **Yellow** for warnings

 Use three exclamation marks and a space `!!! ` followed by the box type.
-If you do **not** specify a title, the title of the box will default to the type ("Note" or "Warning").
+If you do specify a title, the title of the box will default to the type ("Note" or "Warning").
 Indent the text of the warning with four spaces.
 To continue with normal text, insert an empty line and remove the indentation.